Texas teacher wins appeal after firing over anti-immigrant tweets to Trump

+Texas Education Agency Commissioner Mike Morath ruled Monday that Georgia Clark should be reinstated with back pay and employment benefits or a year's salary from the Fort Worth Independent School District.

-The firing of Georgia Clark was not justified or supported by evidence and should not be upheld, independent examiner Robert Prather wrote in his decision, according to NBC Dallas-Fort Worth.
+The firing of Clark was not justified or supported by evidence and should not be upheld, independent examiner Robert Prather wrote in his decision released Monday, according to NBC Dallas-Fort Worth.

-Clark, who taught English at Amon Carter-Riverside High School, did not sign away her free-speech rights in her contract with the school district and did not violate its policies, Prather wrote.
+The tweets by Clark, who taught English at Amon Carter-Riverside High School, were protected by free speech and did not violate district policies, Prather wrote.
+The state education agency then moved to overturn the decision of the local school district.

 The board of the Fort Worth Independent School District voted unanimously to terminate Clark's contract in June, less than a week after she was suspended over the tweets.

-The district said it has the ability to request another hearing on the matter.

-“It appears the commissioner may have ruled the way he did based on a technicality, and we are exploring all of our options,” Barbara Griffith, a school district spokeswoman, told NBC News Tuesday.
-"We are in the process of reviewing the entire analysis."
+District spokeswoman Barbara Griffith said Tuesday it will appeal the ruling to reinstate Clark and that the commissioner's decision "was not based on the merits of the case but rather a procedural technicality with which the district does not agree."

-Superintendent Kent P. Scribner said in a statement that the district stood by its decision because “we firmly believe this is in the best interests of all students.”
+Superintendent Kent P. Scribner said in a statement that the district stood by its decision to fire Clark because “we firmly believe this is in the best interests of all students.”

+Clark's attorney, Brandon Brim, did not immediately return a request for comment.

 Her account was deleted in late May and she was placed on administrative leave after the school district became aware of her tweets.
 Clark told investigators she was unaware the tweets were public and thought she was sending direct messages to the president.